Find and remove duplicate files

 There are other duplicate file finder tools available.
 This one looked good so I ran with it.

 Summary – You can’t beat the price.
-It is a great tool for finding and handling duplicate files on your drive.
+It is a great tool to help you find and remove duplicate files on your drive.
 However, to repeat – BE CAREFUL WHEN BULK DELETING FILES.
 This pass only identified 2GB of files.
 I had previously deleted 20 to 30 Gigabytes of files with more specialized source selections.

 - Freeing up space on an Android Phone (or other device)